-Martin Cook is a Senior Lecturer in Primary Education at the University of Wales Institute, Cardiff.
+Martin Cook is a Senior Lecturer in Primary Education at Cardiff Metropolitan University.
 He taught in primary schools in South East Wales for 16 years, including 6 years as a deputy head and 4 years as a primary school head in Welsh medium schools.
 In 1991 Martin became a senior lecturer at UWIC, his main responsibilities being within primary education and geography.

 Between 2001/2002 he was a member of the team, commissioned by ACCAC, to evaluate the Personal and Social Education Framework in Wales.

-In 2005 he became a UWIC Teaching Fellow for his work on implementing Assessment for Learning principles into higher education ITET programmes.
+In 2005 he became a Cardiff Metropolitan University Teaching Fellow for his work on implementing Assessment for Learning principles into higher education ITET programmes.

 He enjoys watercolour painting, which he has taught for a number of years in night schools and given demonstrations to art societies and also enjoys riding his Harley Davidson motorbike